gunavj-agent/claudebot/README.md

 ## 🔍 How It Works

-### Keyword-Based RAG System
+### Semantic Search RAG System

-1. **Keyword Extraction**:
+1. **Full Query Processing**:
-   - The system extracts meaningful keywords from user questions
+   - The system uses the entire user query for semantic search
-   - Common words and short terms are filtered out
+   - No keyword extraction or filtering is performed

 2. **Vector Database Search**:
-   - Each keyword is searched in the vector database
+   - The full query is compared against document embeddings in the vector database
+   - Documents are retrieved with similarity scores (lower is better)
-   - If any keyword is found, the system identifies relevant documents
+   - Top 5 most relevant documents are considered

+3. **Relevance Evaluation**:
+   - Each document's relevance is evaluated based on its similarity score
+   - Documents with scores below 0.6 are considered relevant
+   - Detailed logging tracks the relevance decision process

-3. **Smart Response Generation**:
+4. **Smart Response Generation**:
-   - If keywords are found in the vector database:
+   - If relevant documents are found (score < 0.6):
-     - The system uses the pre-fetched relevant documents
+     - The system uses these documents as context
      - The response is generated based specifically on these documents
-   - If no keywords are found in the vector database:
+   - If no relevant documents are found:
      - The system falls back to the general Anthropic model
      - It provides a response based on its general knowledge